Why Is Your Cellular/Mobile Data So Slow? – Reasons and Fix it

 Bandwidth throttling also slows down your internet connection.
 But if you’re not sure whether or not bandwidth throttling is the cause of your slow internet speeds, there are a few ways to check.
 One way is to use an internet speed test site like Speedtest.net.
 If the results show that your download and upload speeds are significantly lower than what you’re paying for, you’re likely being throttled.
 Another way to check is to look at your bill from your ISP.
 If they list “data cap” or “bandwidth limit” next to your monthly charges, that’s another sign that you’re being throttled.

-If you suspect you are being throttled, contact customer support for your ISP and ask them about it.
+You can also contact customer support if you think you are a victim of throttling.
 If they confirm that you are indeed being throttled, consider switching to a different ISP or upgrading your service tier.
 Using a VPN is also a good idea to prevent bandwidth throttling.
 A VPN by hiding your IP address and changing your geolocation ensures fast connection speed and maximizes your security levels.

 Advanced Solutions for Speeding Up Your Connection

-If you’re struggling with a slow internet connection on your Android or iPhone, there are a few things you can do to try and speed it up.
+If you’re struggling with slow cellular/mobile data on your Android or iPhone, there are a few things you can do to try and speed it up.
 Here are some advanced solutions for speeding up your connection:

 • Use a different DNS server: If your current DNS server is slow or unreliable, switch to a different one.
 Many public DNS servers are available, such as Google Public DNS and Cloudflare DNS.